colin-ho/HamachiRecruiter/README.md

 ## Web App

-The Hamachi Recruiter web app comprises of a FastAPI backend and Vite frontend.
+The sashimi 4 talent web app comprises of a FastAPI backend and Vite frontend.

 ### Backend